 December 11 is the birthday of Annie Jump Cannon.
 Cannon was an American astronomer who developed the star classification system in use today.

-Astronomy students learn the system using the pneumonic “Oh!
-What A Fine Girl — Kiss Me!”
+Astronomy students learn the system using the mnemonic “Oh!
+Be A Fine Girl — Kiss Me!”
 The system ranks stars by their temperature, color and spectrum lines by seven categories.